Make Your Home Happier With a Family Calendar

 Related: Should You Let Your Kid Quit Music Lessons?

-I decided to go totally old-school and get myself a family calendar.
-I opted for a magnetic whiteboard/corkboard combo (to see the one I purchased, click here: Dry Erase Calendar), so I guess it wasn’t too old-school, after all.
+I decided to go totally old-school and get a family calendar.
+I opted for a magnetic whiteboard/corkboard combo (to see the one I purchased, click here: Dry Erase Calendar).

 In that four months I’ve learned a thing or two about how to use this calendar for good.
 Believe it or not, it actually has magical powers for keeping things running smoothly in this household when we use it effectively.